Sagelt/beyond/index.md

 When you spend a reserve die to hack and slash treat your damage dice as if they all rolled their maximum values.

+#### ( ) Improvised Weaponry

+You can use any object as a weapon.
+An object used as a weapon breaks after a single use unless it is a relic, in which case it can be used indefinitely.

 ### ( ) Bearer